Vik-Maharaj/horiseon-website-code-refactor/README.md

 After completing those changes, Horiseon's website SEO was improved.
 Thus, this project shows that a few technical changes can go a long way in helping an existing become so much more.

-Add link to the deployed application here:
+Link to the deployed website: https://vik-maharaj.github.io/horiseon-website-code-refactor/

 ## Installation